Jiribam

-Jiribam (Meitei pronunciation:/jee-ree-baam/) is a municipal council in the Jiribam district of the state of Manipur, India.
+Jiribam (Meitei pronunciation:/jee-ree-baam/) is a town governed by a municipal council in the Jiribam district of the state of Manipur, India.
 It is one of the fastest-growing towns in Manipur.

 The town is located on the state's westernmost boundary, adjoining the Cachar district of Assam.
 It is also known as the western gate of Manipur.
 Jiribam town is inhabited by the Meiteis, Bengalis, and various other communities.